dorothee-sigg/collective-action/README.md

-# Collective Actions Against Algorithms
+# Documented Cases of Algorithmic Collective Action

-This is an incomplete list of collective action cases in an algorithmic context.
+This is an ongoing list of algorithmic collective action cases.
+We encourage you to contribute to it by creating a markdown file with the case and opening a pull request.
+Also, please reach out if you think that a specific case needs to be updated.

+For more background and related work see [Sigg et al. (2024)](https://arxiv.org/pdf/2410.12633).

 It's important to note that some of the strategies described here no longer work, e.g. due to changes in the algorithm.
-At the same time, it is unclear for some strategies how successful and effective they are or were.
+For many strategies it is unclear how successful and effective they are or were or how many people participated.
+Lastly, some strategies described here are more like prototypes or proof-of-concepts, but they nevertheless provide value by their ideas.

-Find short descriptions of the different categories [here](categories.md).
+We group the cases by the mechanism they apply as a lever.
+This can be:
+**Collective information sharing**
+Digital platforms are often characterized by a high degree of information asymmetry between platform participants and platform owners.
+Workers have started to engage in information sharing strategies of different kind to counter this information balance.
+Examples include building up knowledge how the algorithm works, exchanging individual strategies to make them available to a larger group of users, or aggregating data as part of a data cooperative.

+**Collective strategizing**
+This refers to cases where people agree upon and execute a joint strategy which often requires coordination as it might happen at a dedicated time or place.
+This can be viewed as a collective strategy during *deployment time* as it leverages certain aspects of the algorithm when deployed.
+Moreover, the reliance of machine learning powered platforms on human-generated data during *training time* offers an additional lever for workers to exploit, e.g. by manipulating, poisoning or withholding training data.

 | **case ↓**           | **short case description**                                                                                                                                     | **participants**                          | **area**     | **category**                                           | **benefit for participants**                                                         | **coordination aspects (if known)**  |